DmitryFullStackDev/stopsFE/README.md

 ## Assignment
 1. You have to implement simple board for bus stops according to the User Stories and corresponding designs
-2. Directory `docs` contains `openapi` specification for the `api` response - feel free to play with that to check how api was implemented.
-3. Realization should be as close to the design as possible
+2. Realization should be as close to the design as possible
-4. Usage of Typescript is required
+3. Usage of Typescript is required
-5. Handling of loading and error states
+4. Handling of loading and error states
-6. Unit tests
+5. Unit tests
-7. Avoid using any other libraries
+6. Avoid using any other libraries

 ## User stories